 The shipping industry is one of the world's largest emitters of greenhouse gases (GHGs).
 If it were a country, it would be the world's sixth-biggest climate polluter.
 Canada must take steps to address the climate impacts of marine shipping and to ensure the industry is held to account.
-Disturbance, oil spills, whale strikes, and pollution from ships can severely impact critical habitat as well as Indigenous and community food security and health.
+In addition to GHG and black carbon emissions, polluting discharges, fuel spills, marine mammal strikes, and underwater noise from ships can severely impact critical habitat and Indigenous and community food security and health.